-Stop using orphenadrine and call your doctor at once if you have any of these serious side effects:
+Stop using orphenadrine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.
 You may report side effects to FDA at 1-800-FDA-1088.